Stuck on an Osaka Layover in Japan?

 One of the largest aquariums in the world, the Osaka Kaiyukan aquarium offers underwater life from primarily the Pacific, and offers an experience that can make you feel as if you are underwater.

-Have a suggestion for an Osaka layover?
+Have a suggestion for an Osaka layover in Japan?
 Leave a comment below!